5 benefits of a regular dental check-up

 4. Family dental checks build good habits

-An early start to dental appointments can also help make sure your child gets used to the dentist environment and they have positive experiences to build on, he adds.
+Introducing your child to dental appointments at an early age can also help make sure they get used to the dentist environment and they have positive experiences to build on, he adds.

 This is important as research has confirmed that a fear of the dentist is passed on to children by their parents.